lhkbob/eve-swagger-js/generated/docs/UserInterfaceApi.md

 var apiInstance = new EveSwaggerInterface.UserInterfaceApi();

-var newMail = new EveSwaggerInterface.PostUiOpenwindowNewmailNewMail(); // PostUiOpenwindowNewmailNewMail | The item type to open in market window
+var newMail = new EveSwaggerInterface.PostUiOpenwindowNewmailNewMail(); // PostUiOpenwindowNewmailNewMail | The details of mail to create

 var opts = {
   'datasource': "tranquility" // String | The server name you would like data from